dorkodu/sage/sage.md

 Where `name` is an attribute that will yield a **string** value, while `age` and `id` are attributes that each will yield an **integer** value.

-> Do not forget that **strict-types are optional**.
+> Do not forget that **strict-types or any constraints are optional**.
 You don’t need to set a type constraint for each attribute you define.

 Only attributes and acts which are declared on that entity type may validly be queried on that entity.